industrial-edge/profinet-io-connector-getting-started/docs/Configuration_IED.md

 ![Installed_apps](graphics/Installed_apps.png)

 > [!NOTE]
-> It is assumed that Databus is already configured.
+> It is assumed that the Databus is already configured.